stacksgov/sips/sips/sip-0xx/sip-0xx-nakamoto.md

 it leaves open the question of exactly how producer sets collaborate to assemble blocks.
 This is intentional: the validation of blocks is consensus-critical, but exactly how a valid block gets mined is not.
 However, the Stacks blockchain codebase will need to supply a default method for this assembly.
+There are, however, two requirements that producer set must adhere to:

+* A proposed block must be signed by at least 67% of the producer set, measured by BTC spend.

+* There exists at most one proposed block at a given height with respect to a given Bitcoin fork.

+If either requirement is not met, then stackers halt block acceptance for the remainder of the term.

 This SIP proposes that producer sets undergo a leader election once the producer set is chosen (or the current leader becomes inactive).
 Leader elections proceed